MITLibraries/docker-cantaloupe/README.md

 ### Run the container ###

-    docker run -d -p 8182:8182 --name melon -v /path/to/images:/imageroot cantaloupe
+    docker run -d -p 8182:8182 --name melon cantaloupe

-will run the container in the background until _docker stop_ is called, looking in specified directory for image files.
+will run the container in the background until _docker stop_ is called.